Richard Ryves

 Sir Richard Ryves (1643–1693) was a seventeenth-century Irish judge who served for several years as Recorder of Dublin, and subsequently as a Baron of the Exchequer.
+He was briefly a Commissioner of the Great Seal.

 Background

 He was born in Dublin, eldest son of Charles Ryves, examiner of the Court of Chancery (Ireland), who died in 1675, and his wife Jane Ogden.
 He was a grandson of Sir William Ryves, judge of the Court of King's Bench (Ireland) 1636-1648, by his first wife, of whom little is known.
 The Ryves family were originally from Damory in Dorset, and Sir William later held lands in County Wicklow, County Kilkenny and County Carlow, most of which he lost in the Irish Rebellion of 1641.
 Richard however prided himself on being "a true-born Dubliner".
-He had one brother, Jerome Ryves, Dean of St Patrick's Cathedral, Dublin, and one sister Dorothy who married the eminent physician John Stearne, founder of the Irish College of Physicians, and was the mother of John Stearne, Bishop of Clogher.
+He had one brother, Jerome Ryves, Dean of St Patrick's Cathedral, Dublin, and one sister Dorothy, who married the eminent physician John Stearne, founder of the Irish College of Physicians, and was the mother of John Stearne, Bishop of Clogher.

 In 1673 he married Mary Savage, daughter of Valentine Savage of Dublin and his wife Anne Haughton, and sister of Philip Savage, Chancellor of the Exchequer of Ireland, and had issue.
 He lived first at St. Michael's Lane, then at Little Green, adjacent to Capel Street, where his colleague Sir Standish Hartstonge, 1st Baronet was a neighbour.